TLDR Camels and Rubber Duckies by Joel On Software

-Experienced opinion on how to price your software or whatever from Joel.
+Experienced opinion on how to price your software.

 - When you release some software how much should you charge for it?